Chan Siu-bak: Revolution

 With Sun's suggestion, Chan changed to study at Hong Kong College of Medicine for Chinese in January 1890.
 In Hong Kong, Sun introduced him to Yau Lit and Yeung Hok-ling.
 The four frequently met at Yeung Yiu Kee (楊耀記), Yeung's family shop at 24 Gough Street, to discuss a revolution against the Qing Dynasty, and were collectively called the Four Bandits by their neighbours.
 As Sun began his commitment to revolution upon graduation, Chan dropped out of the medical school to follow him.

 In 1895, the Revive China Society in Hong Kong was founded by Sun, and Chan became a member of the society.
 Chan and Sun set up the headquarters of the society at 13 Staunton Street, Central, Hong Kong.
 Following the failure of the Canton Uprising of 1895, Chan fled to Yokohama, Japan with Sun and Cheng Si-leung.
 He would stay there for 2 years until he went to Taiwan to set up the Taiwan Chapter of Revive China Society.

 In 1899, he returned to Hong Kong to reform the Chung-wo Tong (中和堂) founded by Yau Lit earlier.
 In 1900, he founded the China Daily to spread the idea of revolution.
 In 1905 he became the president of the Hong Kong Chinese Revolutionary Alliance.
-Upon the recommendation of Chan Siu-bak, Chan Po-yin joined in Hong Kong the Chinese Revolutionary Alliance in 1905 and went to Singapore in 1906 to help Mr. Chan Cho-nam (陳楚楠, 1884-1971) and Mr. Cheung Wing-fook (張永福, 1872-?) in starting the revolution-related Chong Shing Chinese Daily Newspaper (中興日報, 中興 meaning China revival), with the inaugural issue on 20 August 1907 and a daily distribution of 1000 copies.
+Upon the recommendation of Chan Siu-bak, Chan Po-yin joined in Hong Kong the Chinese Revolutionary Alliance in 1905 and went to Singapore in 1906 to help Mr. Chan Cho-nam (陳楚楠, 1884–1971) and Mr. Cheung Wing-fook (張永福, 1872-?) in starting the revolution-related Chong Shing Chinese Daily Newspaper (中興日報, 中興 meaning China revival), with the inaugural issue on 20 August 1907 and a daily distribution of 1000 copies.
 The newspaper ended in 1910, presumably due to the revolution in 1911.
 Working with other Cantonese people, the Singapore group opened the revolution-related Kai Ming Bookstore (開明書報社, 開明 meaning open wisdom) in Singapore.
 For the revolution, Chan Po-yin raised over 30,000 yuan for the purchase and shipment (from Singapore to China) of military equipment and for the support of the expenses of people travelling from Singapore to China for revolutionary work.

-As Kwangtung declared independence from Qing government shortly after the Wuchang Uprising in October 1911, Chan was appointed by the Kwangtung military government as the foreign minister, until the Republic of China was established in Nanking on 1 January 1912.
+As Guangdong declared independence from Qing government shortly after the Wuchang Uprising in October 1911, Chan was appointed by the Guangdong military government as the foreign minister, until the Republic of China was established in Nanjing on 1 January 1912.